oleksturo/smint/README.md

 That destination contains an events filer with whitelited events.

 It is expected that all events appear in Segment, but only whitelisted events appear in MoEngage.
+However, `trips_list_click` event appear in MoEngage, despite that it is not in the whitefilter lsit.

 ## User data